Diagnosing and Treating of Abscess in Cats

 Pasteurella multocida is the most common bacteria to cause skin infections.
 Another cause of skin irritation in pets is the Staphylococcus intermedius, which can usually be treated with topical ointments.
 However, if either of these bacteria makes their way deep into the skin, infection becomes a serious problem.
 A painful abscess will form in response to the bacterial invasion if the wound is left untreated.
 If your cat has been in a fight and you see wounds, then vet’s attention is required.

-Dr Greg Mcdonald explaining how to check for abscess in cats.
+Dr Greg Mcdonald explaining how to check for abscess cats and how to treat an abscess on a cat as well.

 Your vet will take a swab test of the infected area to determine the strain of bacteria present.
 In addition, a standard blood test will usually be performed to see if the infection has migrated to the bloodstream.
 Once a proper diagnosis is made, the veterinarian will prescribe an appropriate treatment plan.